eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 **Using the RR Debugger**

 Many are familiar with [gdb](https://en.wikipedia.org/wiki/GNU_Debugger), a commonly used debugger for C / C++ / assembly.
-[rr](https://en.wikipedia.org/wiki/Rr_(debugging)) is provides an enhancement to gdb, by allowing reverse-execution.
+[rr](https://en.wikipedia.org/wiki/Rr_(debugging)) provides an enhancement to gdb, by allowing reverse-execution.
 This has been an essencial tool when debugging the C2 compiler:
 I often see a state of the IR, and wonder how we got there.
 Then I can set watchpoints or breakpoints, and let rr reverse-continue, leading me to an earlier state that hopefully gives me more information about what happened and why.

 You should probably consult an online tutorial if you have never used it.
+Essencially, it supports the "navigation" commands from gdb, but you can put `reverse-` in from to go backwards (e.g. `reverse-step`, `reverse-continue`, `reverse-next`).
 I will simply present how I use it below, but that will not give you a complete picture of what you can do with rr.

 Personally, I have made the experience that the `fastdebug` build of Hotspot is much faster than the `slowdebug`, but for debugging